 Most of us have met deaf people, but few of us know anything about deaf culture.
 Often deafness is treated as an impairment and we fail to see the unique linguistic and social traits that deaf people embody.
-Let’s address those preconceptions full on and learn more about a rich tradition!
+Let’s address those preconceptions head on and learn more about a rich tradition!

 1. Is it offensive to use the word “deaf”?
 Should one use “hearing impaired” instead?